-- Communication directly communicate important and timely messages, news and information, promote events and improve awareness of services by providing direct digital access. - Engagement seek opinions, share conversations and better engage with residents in order to improve residents' knowledge and correct misconceptions. - Collaboration find more efficient ways of working together and sharing information which can change or enhance the perception of the council and that of specific service areas or projects.
+- Communication -To communicate important and timely messages, news and information, to promote events and improve awareness of services by providing direct digital access. - Engagement To seek opinions, share conversations and better engage with residents in order to improve residents' knowledge and correct misconceptions. - Collaboration To find more efficient ways of working together and sharing information which can change or enhance the perception of the council and that of specific service areas or projects.